UI/UX Design

 Now, if you need clarification on which career suits you, it depends on what you like.
 If you are empathetic and love to understand what the user or customers want from the product, and if you love to solve their issues, then UX design is a better choice.

-If you love to design the product, decide on the overall layout, size, and colour animation past and present that with your innovative thought process, then UI is better for you.
 Most companies hire a single person for both the UX and UI job roles, because the benefits of ui/ux design are similar.
 So you can also choose both.The Benefits of Mastering UI and UX

 Increased User Satisfaction